 The Medical Laboratory Sciences programs including the Master of Science in Medical Laboratory Sciences (MS MLS) are accredited by The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018-5119; (773) 714-8880; email email@example.com.
 Web site: http://www.naacls.org.
 Graduates of the MSMLS program are eligible to take the National Certification Examination for Medical Laboratory Scientist, MLS(ASCP) given by the Board of Certification (BOC) of the American Society for Clinical Pathology (ASCP), 33 West Monroe St., Suite 1600, Chicago, IL, 60603, 1-800-267-2727.

 The application deadline is June 15th.
-All application materials, the application fee, official transcripts, and all supporting documents must be received by the Office of University Registrar if Texas Common Application or Allied Health Centralized Application System (AHCAS) application by the deadline.
+All application materials, the application fee, official transcripts, and all supporting documents must be received by Allied Health Centralized Application System (AHCAS), or the Office of the University Registrar if Apply Texas is used, by the deadline.
 Applicants who are enrolled in college courses at the time of the application should submit an official transcript showing courses in progress.
 An official, updated transcript must be submitted upon completion of the courses.